mhorga/mhorga.github.io/_posts/2015-08-14-geocoding-in-ios.markdown

 Apple Inc.
 {% endhighlight %}

 You can read more about [Apple Geocoding](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/LocationAwarenessPG/UsingGeocoders/UsingGeocoders.html) as well as [Google Geocoding](https://developers.google.com/maps/documentation/geocoding/intro).
 As a next step, you could take this information and place pins on a map view, for example, and show areas of interest.
-You can also implement a search feature for finding addresses based on your input.
-You could also implement an autocompletion feature for typing.
-There are many other opportunities you could think of.
+You could also implement a search feature for finding addresses while you're typing.
+You could also implement an autocompletion feature while at it.
+There are many opportunities you could think of.

 Until next time!